eisascience/eisascience.github.io/README.md

 | - Stakeholder communication             | - Statistical & mathematical modeling  | - Infectious diseases HIV, MTb, Yellow Fever, Dengue, Zika, CMV, and SARS-CoV-2  |
 | - Grant writing                         | - Translational & clinical trial data analytics    | - PBPK modeling & pharmacokinetics                       |

 ## Summary Statement
 I am a computational biologist driven by applied machine learning and AI for translational biomedical research.
 Broadly, I specialize in immunology, infectious diseases, and reproductive biology.
 I enjoy leading diverse projects, coding, performing statistical analyses, and converting complex biological data into actionable insights alongside principal investigators and cross-disciplinary teams.
-From a biological perspective,
+I am most valued as an innovative and statistical thinker and methods, and my communication skills in collaborations with internal and external stakeholders.

 As R. Assistant Professor at OHSU/ONPRC, I deploy computational pipelines, develop interactive data visualization platforms, secure and manage research funding through competitive grants, and lead the strategic development of AI/ML solutions for research.
+I also develop statistically based  plans, projections, SOPs to manage internal and external functions.

 My research in this role focuses on integrating high-dimensional multi-omics datasets, performing cross-species analysis, and employing statistical inference and computational omics to support clinical and preclinical initiatives.
 Furthermore, I actively consult across labs, providing technical training and mentorship to graduate students and guiding their research and career development.

-My career has been defined by consistent advancement and a focus on statistical, machine learning, and data analytic methods relevant to translational and clinical research.
+My career has been defined by consistent advancement and a focus on statistics, machine learning, and advanced data analytics relevant to translational and clinical research.
 I have played a pivotal role in designing, implementing, and analyzing extensive research projects, combining wet lab and in silico methodologies to develop hypotheses and transform data into actionable outcomes.
 My work upholds rigorous quality control across various omics data types to ensure integrity and reproducibility.
 Through statistical consultations and analyses, I have contributed significantly to clinical study documentation, scientific publications, presentations, grants, and regulatory filings in academic and industry settings.

 Currently, I am interested in leading and developing teams to create software, pipelines, and testing methodologies tailored for analyzing and translating complex biomedical data, supporting impactful translational research by integrating data types, and applying robust statistical methodologies and computational tools.
 With the advent of large language models (LLMs), such tasks and aims can be rapidly scaled; thus, my research includes fine-tuning, testing, and deploying specialized LLM for biomedical research.

-### Domains of Research Expertise & Interest
+## Domains of Research Expertise & Interest
 - **Immunology**: Focused on adaptive immunity, emphasizing T cell biology and T cell receptors (TCRs) across human, rhesus, and murine models.
 - **Sex/Gender Biased Immune function**: Investigating the X chromosome and the vast and complex genes it codes, many of which are related to immune functions.
 Certain human diseases that alter X-chromosome expression, such as Klinefelter's syndrome, are potential models of investigating these genes.
 - **Reproductive Biology**: Testis biology and genetics of infertility in human, rhesus, and murine models.